GavJohnston/Software-project-prototype/README.md

 FYI
-The connect.php has been removed for security reasons, aswell as the link to access the stream page which should be http://IP Address of the PI
-The Python code on the raspberryPi for the stream page has yet to be added.
+The connect.php has been removed for security reasons The Python code on the raspberryPi for the stream page has yet to be added.